 A pair of safety gloves can help to protect your hands when cleaning.
 Wearing gloves will separate your skin from dirt and grime.
 These can be any rubber cleaning gloves you already have lying around the house.

-To actually clean the oven, you’ll need a cleaner such as a degreaser like Champion Best Kitchen Degreaser or a household solution like baking soda and vinegar or lemons.
+To actually clean the oven, you’ll need a cleaner such as a degreaser like Champion Biodegradable Degreaser Cleaner or a household solution like baking soda and vinegar or lemons.

 Another option is to use a spray degreaser.
 This is an easy and effective way to make sure grease stains get eliminated from the interior of your oven.
-One preferred degreaser is the Champion Best Kitchen degreaser.
+One preferred degreaser is the Champion Biodegradable Degreaser Cleaner.
 It can help to remove even the toughest of stains from your surfaces.

 You will need a scrub brush.
 Any scrub brush will work, and can even be substituted with an old toothbrush in a jam!
 For the best possible results, the Champion Stainless Steel Scrubber is the best option.
 It’s made of 100% stainless steel and can fully remove a mess on your oven, grill, and even pots and pans with caked-on grease.